Fortnite's endgame: why an Epic fight with Apple and Google could lead to major changes

 That’s actually the second snide reference to Apple’s famous ‘1984’ Superbowl ad the company made – the first was a spoof video Epic released that replaced the iconic hammer-throwing heroine with a Fortnite character who tossed a unicorn axe (a signature weapon from the game) into a screen dominated by an apple-headed authoritarian:

-Not very subtle – and neither was Epic’s subsequent call to action getting gamers to complain to Apple on Fortnite’s behalf.
+Not very subtle – and neither was Epic’s subsequent call to action urging gamers to complain to Apple on Fortnite’s behalf.
 There’s even a hashtag.

 Which is all to say that Epic carefully prepared a campaign of social influence (and legal pressure) to simultaneously attack the App Store’s software hold on iOS devices while also playing the victim to the passionate Fortnite playerbase.